 Last year I wrote about how children make Christmas, but they also spoil it a little too.
 Children do make Christmas magical but they also increase the workload exponentially.
 I’ve been wondering what are the best ways to simplify Christmas to reduce stress and hassle as much as possible.
-I clearly don’t have all the answers so I asked some fellow bloggers for their tips and tricks – this is what they told me:
+I clearly don’t have all the answers so I asked some fellow bloggers for their tips and tricks – this is what they told me about how to have a stress free Christmas.

 Emma from Ready Freddie Go says ‘Wrapping causes me MAJOR stress as I cannot do it.
 At all.
 Last year I used a gift wrap service and it changed my actual life!’
 I had no idea wrapping services were even a thing!